-Patients with symptomatic infection with the spirochete Borrelia burgdorferi display characteristic manifestations that may include skin rash, arthritis, and neurologic deficits, a clinical Moreover, regression of lymphomas upon treatment of the Borrelia infection has also been reported. ^{13,14}
+Patients with symptomatic infection with the spirochete Borrelia burgdorferi display characteristic manifestations that may include skin rash, arthritis, and neurologic deficits, a clinical Moreover, regression of lymphomas upon treatment of the Borrelia infection has also been reported.

 While the evidence that B burgdorferi may be implicated in development of cutaneous B-cell lymphomas is considerable, the question remains if the association may also pertain to noncutaneous lymphomas.
 Infection with B burgdorferi is indeed not limited to the skin, but, as reflected by its wide range of clinical manifestations, also disseminates to other regions including, presumably, the lymphoid tissues.
-15 It is, therefore, of interest that we recently demonstrated the presence of B burgdorferi DNA within the malignant lesions of 2 patients with nodal B-cell lymphoma.
-16 burgdorferi DNA in malignant hypothesis that infection with to non-Hodgkin lymphoma (NHL)
+It is, therefore, of interest that we recently demonstrated the presence of B burgdorferi DNA within the malignant lesions of 2 patients with nodal B-cell lymphoma.

+Inspired by this body of evidence, we investigated the hypothburgdorferi DNA in malignant hypothesis that infection with to non-Hodgkin lymphoma (NHL)